 If these and the numerous smaller sites that emulate them were genuinely interested in connecting their visitors to the most suitable cover, they would display ‘own’ and ‘suited’ occupation policies separately.
 Displaying them side-by-side only results in confusion – and perhaps they realise this.

 Much the same can be said when it comes to the other great online risk facing income protection shoppers: the risk that they end up buying a repackaged PPI product.

 Payment protection insurance (PPI) has been at the centre of customer complaints ever since it became available in the 1990s.
 The opportunity to sell a lucrative but poorly understood insurance policy (that was unlikely ever to pay out) as a rider on loans and mortgages proved too tempting for Britain’s high street banks to ignore.
-To cut a long story short, compensation claiming for PPI is now a multi-billion pound industry in itself.
+To cut a long story short, compensation claiming for PPI became a multi-billion pound industry in itself.

 Despite this notorious misselling scandal, there’s still a market for reliable insurance that protects loan repayments or other fixed costs.
 Unfortunately, by introducing the concept of short-term income protection (STIP), the FCA has only muddied the water.
 The result is a new generation of PPI policies that are variously labelled as STIPs or just income protection.
 (They all carefully avoid the term PPI.)